zhuqiuyang/hacker-notes/SICP/10BNotes.md

 #### Vector

 Now of course in order to write that down I'm going to introduce some sort of a structure called a `vector`.
+(I don't think that name is the right word.)

 Machine code instructions like `assign` and `fetch` actually access these arrays.